Is Rob Kardashian Isolated From His Sisters? Kris Jenner Wants Him To Be Included

 Kris Jenner is doing what she can to ensure that Rob Kardashian is staying in a healthy place as he continues to raise his young daughter, Dream, as a single dad.

-According to a new report, Kris Jenner has encouraged her famous daughters, including Kim, Khloe, and Kourtney Kardashian, and Kendall and Kylie Jenner, against isolating their brother at a time when he needs them the most.
+According to a new report, Kris Jenner has encouraged her famous daughters — including Kim, Khloe, and Kourtney Kardashian, and Kendall and Kylie Jenner — against isolating their brother at a time when he needs them the most.

 Earlier this summer, after Rob Kardashian attempted to get back at his former fiancée, Blac Chyna, 29, by sharing “revenge porn” on his Instagram page, the 30-year-old reality star and sock designer was slammed in court as she moved on with a new boyfriend, 24-year-old Meechie.

-In the past, Rob Kardashian has been known to be depressed and because of this, Kris Jenner has informed her family, who is currently in production on the upcoming 14th season of Keeping Up With the Kardashians, to include him in their busy lives.
+In the past, Rob Kardashian has been known to suffer from depression, and because of this, Kris Jenner has informed her family — who is currently in production on the upcoming 14th season of Keeping Up with the Kardashians — to include him in their busy lives.
 As the Radar Online source explained, Jenner is worried that her son may embark on a downward spiral because of Blac Chyna’s new life with Meechie.

 “She knows this is tough for her son,” the insider said.